Music sets an emotional scene, so getting the right music for your business is crucial.

 5. Contact the Organization

 Once you’ve determined who holds the licenses for the music you want to play, it’s time to negotiate.
 Call the PRO or fill out an online form and allow them to contact you.
 Provide the information you’ve gathered about your facility, and detail how you want to use music.
-This conversation won’t take long, and there’s no fee involved with your negotiation.

 6. Sign the Paperwork

-The PRO will offer a contract that outlines how you can use the music and how much you’ll pay for a license.
+The PRO will likely offer a contract that outlines how you can use the music and how much you’ll pay for a license.
 Your fee could be as little as $2 per day, or it could be much more.
 Review the terms and conditions carefully before playing music in a commercial setting.
-If you violate the rules, the organization could come after you with fines and sanctions.
+If you violate the PRO's agreement, the organization could come after you with fines and sanctions.

 Cost Factors to Consider